- Dorsal approach

 Depending on the fracture configuration, further retinacular incisions may be required to deal with the radial column fracture.
 Either of the following options may be chosen.

 Option 1: Extraarticular approach to the radial column using a separate retinacular incision between the first and second compartment.
-This is used in extraarticular and simple articular fractures, such as a B1.1.
+This is used in extraarticular and simple articular fractures.

 Option 2: Approach to radial column through the same retinacular incision as described above and developed under the second extensor compartment.
 This gives better access for intraarticular fractures of the scaphoid facet.